MLK Day starts early in Portsmouth with silent march

-During her essay reading, Rickett said, “I might not of been able to succeed in life, because I would not of had the educational options that I have today”.
+During her essay reading, Rickett said, “I might not have been able to succeed in life, because I would not have had the educational options that I have today.”

-Davis said “If it weren’t for Dr. King’s teachings of love and acceptance for all people, my best friends and I might never of known each other”.
+Davis said, “If it weren’t for Dr. King’s teachings of love and acceptance for all people, my best friends and I might never have known each other.”

 Dr. King, was also an advocate for nonviolence, peaceful protests, and knowing where to plant your feet when starting a fight, so Maureen Cadogan, president of the Dr. Martin Luther King Jr Scholarship Committee scheduled a silent protest down Waller Street and about 50 community participated in the march in the freezing temperatures.